Smudgey/console-calculator/README.md

 'rpg' will start a small rpg battle simulation

 ### fileio.py
-fileio.py contains basic input/output examples for local text files, including the use of json
+Basic input/output examples for local text files, including the use of json

 ### requeststests.py
-requeststests.py contains http requests, that will grab a wepage and another that will grab an image
+Http requests, that will grab a web page and another that will grab an image

+### webscrape.py
+Making use of BeautifulSoup, the file will allow the user to enter a search term and it will return and display the results, using web scraping.